royalgraphx/DarwinKVM/docs/_infocenter/02-GPUSupport/01-AMD.md

 # Navi 21

 {: .note }
-NootRX is recommended for these GPUs.
+WhateverGreen may be used for these GPUs in regards to fixing DRM content.

 | Card | Initial Support | Latest Support | Notes |
 | --- | --- | --- | --- |